Hurricane Dorian Scam: How It Works

 How You Can Help the Hurricane Dorian Victims

 The safest place to donate goods and money for the victims of Hurricane Dorian is through the real Red Cross website.
-Other options would be The Salvation Army, Sol Relief and Caring For Bahamas.
-Last but not least, here is a compiled list with reputable charities.
+Other options would be The Salvation Army and Sol Relief.
+Last but not least, here is a compiled list with reputable charities.>